 In the 2016 Human Development Index, which looks into three categories: education, income, and health, India ranked 131 out of 188 countries.
 India still falls under the ‘medium human development’ category.
 The education sector in India is, however, to manage with the world norms.
 Among the BRICS nations, India was the least to expend on education in 2012.

-Literacy is the only path to development in other spheres.
+It is the only path to development in other spheres.
 It establishes a relationship with the past and a tunnel to the future.
-Literacy help us discover opportunities.
+It help us discover opportunities.
 The economic development of a country depends upon its literate population.
 Focus on education without procuring basic literacy first is neither reasonable nor promising.
-Functional literacy (with a focus on economic functions), civic literacy (with emphasis on political education), adult basic education and training can bring about significant progress.
+Functional (with a focus on economic functions) and civic (with emphasis on political education) literacy, adult basic education and training can bring about significant progress.

 – Contributed by Tanvi